-That International Rag
+That International Rag (IRVING BERLIN-1913)

 A syncopated, raggedy dance song, 1913.

-words and music by Irving Berlin
+Words and Music by Irving Berlin.

 Accompaniment by James Pitt-Payne: